 - Ice – To alleviate swelling, promote circulation, and decrease pain, be sure to ice the affected ankle every one or two hours.
 To do this, apply an ice pack covered with a thin towel or cloth (to protect your skin) for 10-20 minutes at time.
 Keep repeating this routine for the first 24 to 72 hours after the injury or until swelling has subsided.

 - Compression – Another way to promote blood flow, which is essential for your body’s internal healing processes, is to use a compression wrap.
 This can be especially beneficial during the first 24 to 36 hours, but remember this is to encourage circulation, and not provide protection so you can resume normal activities.

 - Elevation – You can further decrease swelling and bruising in the area by keeping the injured ankle raised above heart level for a couple of hours every day.
 The best practice for this is to lie down on your couch or bed with the foot propped up on a couple of pillows.
 This also should be done at night, so your ankle remains elevated while you sleep.

 Begin the RICE protocol as soon as possible following the injury.
 At the very least, start by staying away from any intense physical activity.
 Being active, or returning to sports or working out before the injury is healed completely, can potentially cause long-term instability in the ankle.
 This makes future injuries more likely and frequent.

 In the event you sustain a severe ankle sprain, or are having recurrent issues, come see us at The Kansas Foot Center.
 Call us at (316) 283-4330 for additional information or to set up a visit.
-You can also use our online form to request your appointment with any of our Wichita, Emporia, or Newton, KS offices right now.
+You can also use our online form to request your appointment with our Wichita or Newton, KS offices right now.